Friendly Fraud vs. Chargeback Fraud: Can You Tell the Difference?

 4. Require Signatures at Delivery

-Even merchants who do everything right will occasionally find themselves the victim of fraud and chargebacks.
-That’s why they need the guaranteed protection that comes with the merchant chargeback insurance that ClearSale offers.
+Even businesses that do everything right will occasionally find themselves the victim of fraud and chargebacks.
+That’s why they need the guaranteed protection that comes with the business chargeback insurance that ClearSale offers.
 If we approve a transaction that turns out to be fraudulent and results in a chargeback, we’ll pay the entire amount of the chargeback — guaranteed.

 If you want the peace of mind that comes with knowing your business is covered no matter what happens, contact a ClearSale analyst today.